✨✨✨ Here's my story ✨✨✨

 ✨✨✨ It's all come full circle. ✨✨✨

 In late 2019, I had a lightbulb moment.
-What if I could use the insights and strategies from traversing the waters of my professional journey and life experiences to help others gain clarity and fulfillment?
+What if I could use the insights and strategies from traversing these waters to help others gain clarity, direction, and fulfillment?

-In April 2020, at the start of the global pandemic, I officially pivoted into coaching.
-This was the obvious next move that would enable me to combine everything I care about into a fun, challenging, and fulfilling practice.
-I've never been happier living a dream that gradually revealed itself over time through hard work and persistence.
+In April 2020, I closed up my consulting shop and officially transitioned into coaching.
+This move has enabled me to combine everything I care about into a fun, challenging, and fulfilling practice working with my favorite kind of people.
+It's a dream that gradually revealed itself over time through self reflection, personal growth, and really understanding how I can best serve the world.

 My personal and professional life has been a perpetual voyage of lifelong learning and figuring out my shit.
-I have a Master's degree in anthropology from the University of Memphis, and a Coaching Certificate from New York University.
+I have a BA in anthropology from Eckerd College, a MA in applied anthropology from the University of Memphis, and a Professional Certificate in Coaching from New York University.
 It's my goal to stay current in the field of design, which drives my obsessive consumption of podcasts, books, and conference talks.
-I am an avid networker and love meeting new people.
-And I am grateful to learn, grow, and be continuously amazed by my fabulous clients, too.
+I am an avid community builder and connector.
+And I am grateful to regularly learn, grow, and be continuously amazed by my fabulous clients.

 My values are everything to me.

 I've been through a lot in my personal life and career.
-I've been where you are.
+Most likely, I've been where you are in one way or another.

 Long-term, short-term, I'm here for ya.
 Whatever it takes.
 We will take your challenges head on, together.